Spain and Portugal SEPTEMBER 2027

 • 55km - We will drop you closer to the climb with approx. 1200VM of climbing.
 Take the van home after lunch.

-Team Mac will have the morning free to discover Cuidad Rodrigo at their own pace.
+Team Mac – will have the morning free to discover Cuidad Rodrigo at their own pace.
 An organised lunch in the picturesque town of La Alberca waits for everyone so Team Mac will be transferred 45 minutes to meet up with the cyclists!

-/ Meals: Breakfast & Lunch included
+/ Meals: Breakfast and Lunch included (Dinner is own arrangements)

 / Accommodation: Parador de Cuidad Rodrigo - Cuidad (Spain)

-Day 8, Saturday 27 September
+Day 8, Saturday 18 September

 Bem-vindo to Portugal (welcome)